 "The doctrine of invited error bars an appellant from attacking a verdict that resulted from a jury instruction given at the appellant's request."
 (Stevens v.
 Owens-Corning Fiberglas Corp.
 (1996) 49 Cal.App.4th 1645, 1653.)
-Indeed, the invited error doctrine "applies 'with particular force in the area of jury instructions. . . .' " Reviewing courts will not consider claims regarding errors in jury instructions where the record does not show who requested the instructions.
+Indeed, the invited error doctrine "applies 'with particular force in the area of jury instructions. . . . ' " (Ibid.)
+Reviewing courts will not consider claims regarding errors in jury instructions where the record does not show who requested the instructions.
 (Faulk v.
-Soberanes (1961) 56 Cal.2d 466, 471)
+Soberanes (1961) 56 Cal.2d 466, 471 ["appellant . . . has the burden to present a record sufficiently complete to establish that the claimed errors were not invited by her, and in the absence of such a showing she may not properly complain"].)

 Under the invited error doctrine, where the record does not disclose which party requested an allegedly erroneous instruction, "the reviewing court must presume that the appellant requested the instruction and therefore cannot complain of error."
 (Bullock v.
 Philip Morris USA, Inc. (2008) 159 Cal.App.4th 655, 678, italics added.)
-Where the record is silent, the Court may assume appellant invited the instructional error.
+Where the record is silent, we assume appellant invited the instructional error.
 (Morehouse v.
 Taubman Co.
-(1970) 5 Cal.App.3d 548, 559)
+(1970) 5 Cal.App.3d 548, 559 [absent "any indication before us which party requested the challenged instruction in the first instance . . . , it is presumed to have been given at appellant's request"].)

-Here, Callaghan does not point to and there is nothing in the record that discloses which party requested CACI Nos.
+Here, Callaghan does not point to and we see nothing in the record that discloses which party requested CACI Nos.
 400 and 401 regarding the essential factual elements of general negligence and the basic standard of care in negligence cases.
 The parties provided the court with a list of jury instructions in dispute.
 CACI Nos.
 400 and 401 were not on that list.
 Further, Callaghan did not complain about the impact of CACI Nos.
 400 and 401 on CACI No. 1009B at the jury instruction conference.
-Without an indication to the contrary, it is proper to presume the court instructed the jury with CACI Nos.
+Without an indication to the contrary, we presume the court instructed the jury with CACI Nos.
 400 and 401 at Callaghan's request and he is barred from complaining about these instructions on appeal.
-(Bullock, at p.
+(Bullock, supra, 159 Cal.App.4th at p.
 678; Mayes v.
 Bryan (2006) 139 Cal.App.4th 1075, 1091.)
-Accordingly, the Justices reject Callaghan's instructional challenge to the extent it rests on supposed confusion resulting from the giving of CACI Nos.
+Accordingly, we reject Callaghan's instructional challenge to the extent it rests on supposed confusion resulting from the giving of CACI Nos.
 400 and 401.